Loading

 1996 stock arriving at West Hampstead

 When the Jubilee line was opened, it was operated by 1972 stock.
-In 1984, this was partially replaced by the new 1983 stock: the displaced 1972 stock was transferred to the Bakerloo line.
+From 1984, this was gradually replaced by the new 1983 stock; the displaced 1972 stock was transferred to the Bakerloo line.
 The 1983 stock proved to be unreliable and troublesome in service, with single-leaf doors making passenger loading and unloading a slower process than on other stock with wider door openings.
 With the construction of the Jubilee line Extension, the opportunity was taken to introduce new trains, and today the line is worked by 1996 stock, which has an exterior similar to the 1995 stock in use on the Northern line.
 The new stock has internal displays and automated announcements to provide passengers with information on the train's route.
 At first, the displayed text was static and showed only the destination of the train, but later showed also the name of the next station and interchanges there.
 Subsequent modifications introduced scrolling text.
 The 1996 stock uses a different motor from the 1995 stock and has a motor design similar to Class 365, Class 465, and Class 466 Networker trains.

 Seventh car upgrade